 Americans love antibiotics.
 We tend to think of them as magic bullets, protecting us from life-threatening infections with almost no downside.
 But one kind of antibiotic called fluoroquinolones (FQ, quinolones or quins for short) has left many patients permanently impaired.
-Although most people can take such medications safety, others are left devastated.
+Although many people can take fluoroquinolone antibiotics safely, others are left devastated.
+The problems have not let up.
+In the past year, FDA has warned about serious psychological effects on attention, memory and agitation.
+Aortic aneurysm is another very serious side effect.
+Patients have been sounding the alarm on these drugs for a long time.

 A group called “Fluoroquinolone Toxicity 24/7 Forum” describes it this way: